dayz10k/DayZ-Private/README.md

  **Administration**
  ------------------

- Wait until the login page is displayer (can take some time).
-Login using default user and password found below.
-This nice little interface allows you a lot of things.
-The server is started and stopped through it for example.
+ Wait until the login page is displayed and login using default user and password  found below (can be changed when clicking on the "account" button).

  - Dashbord:
    Overview of your server: which mods are running, how many players are allowed and online and the ability to write into the global server chat when BattlEye is enabled.

  - Control:
-   Allows you to start and stop your server, BattlEye Extended Controls and DayZ AntiHax!
+   Allows you to start and stop your server and BattlEye Extended Controls!

- - Configuration:
-   Goto "Users" to manage administrators and other users plus their permissions.

- - Entitys:
+ - Entitys & Info:
    Lists of ingame vehicles, spawn locations or player information.
-Basicly it is a graphical interface that shows you everything which can be seen in the database too (but editing is not possible yet).

  - Map:
-   Display all the entitys on a map of chernarus or lingor.
-If you do not know where you are, simply look here or get information about near vehicles and other players.
+   Display all the entitys on a map of your current selected mission.
+New feature is the crash site map.

- To logout again, press that button on the right top corner.
+ To logout again, press that button on the top right corner.

 5. Default Login information: